2024-2025 Assessment Data Release

 • Watch the Focused Support Video "Accessing and Utilizing MAST Score Reports" (about 16 minutes) - VIDEO - Presentation Slides

-DLM Alternate ELA
+DLM Alternate ELA/math

 ► Watch the recorded webinar for an introduction to DLM Assessments.
 Share with staff in your district who may benefit, such as Special Education partners.